Charitable Donations: Top Ten Canadian Tax Tips

 either one.
 To maximize the credit, all donations should be lumped

 as long as they pay taxes.

 Some or all of your donations may be carried forward for up to five

 years.
-This should be done to take advantage of the higher credit over
+This should be done to take advantage of the higher credit

-Finally, any donations over the 75% net income limit should be carried
+carried forward.
+Finally, any donations over the 75% net income

-Donations at Work
+6. Donations at Work

 Remember to claim donations made through your workplace; these are

 recorded in Box 46 of the T4 slip from your employer.